daattali/beautiful-jekyll/_drafts/how-to-do-a-zero-spend-month-that-works-for-you.md

 4. Spending tracker page for all expenses.
 5. Spending habit tracker (essentially to track the days you stick to zero spend)!
 So you can see your progess.

-I’d also suggest reading my friend's blog....
+I’d also suggest reading my friend Shelly's blog here " "....

-Here's to more mindful spending!
+**Here's to more mindful spending!**